Charlotte Mardyn: Success at Drury Lane

-Mardyn made her début at the Theatre Royal, Drury Lane in 1816 as Amelia Wildenhaim in Lovers' Vows and in which she made a great success.
-Next she was Albina Mandeville in Reynold's The Will before going on to play Miss Peggy in Garrick's The Country Girl and Miss Hoyden in A Trip to Scarborough.
-At this time her estranged husband reappeared on the scene demanding her salary so she refused to go on stage.
-Eventually she agreed to pay him £2 a week to be rid of him and on the condition that he did not come within 100 miles of her.
-However, her husband's brother later sent her a letter stating that her husband had died and requesting money to cover the funeral costs.
-Having sent the money a week later she found her supposedly dead husband drunkenly staggering towards her home with the intention of causing trouble.
-Mardyn went on to appear in Tamerlane, The Quaker, Revenge and Twenty Per Cent (1815).
-She was Zuleika opposite Edmund Kean in The Bride of Abydos (1818) adapted from Byron's poem of the same name and played Sylvia in Farquhar's The Recruiting Officer (1819).
+Mardyn made her début at the Theatre Royal, Drury Lane in 1816 as Amelia Wildenhaim in Lovers' Vows, in which she made a great success.
+Next she was Albina Mandeville in Reynold's The Will before playing Miss Peggy in Garrick's The Country Girl and Miss Hoyden in A Trip to Scarborough.
+At this time, her estranged husband reappeared on the scene demanding her salary, so she refused to go on stage.
+Eventually she agreed to pay him £2 per week to be rid of him on the condition that he did not come within 100 miles of her.
+However, her husband's brother later sent her a letter stating that her husband had died and requested money to cover the funeral costs.
+Having sent the money a week later, she found her supposedly dead husband drunkenly staggering toward her home with the intention of causing trouble.
+Mardyn appeared in Tamerlane, The Quaker, Revenge, and Twenty Per Cent (1815).
+She was Zuleika with Edmund Kean in The Bride of Abydos (1818) adapted from Byron's poem of the same name and played Sylvia in Farquhar's The Recruiting Officer (1819).